badpenguin/vanilla-css/README.md

 # Vanilla CSS

-This is a collection of SCSS utilities to be used in any kind of project (Wordpress, PHP, React, etc.).
+This is a collection of SCSS utilities that can be used in any kind of project (Wordpress, PHP, React, etc.).

-It includes my simple flexbox based grid system and other stuffs.
+It includes my simple grid system based on flexbox and other stuffs.

+Its written in SASS so you can use all the files or just select the one that you want to include.

 Its currently used on https://antoniogallo.it/